maazahmed23456/Custom-design-of-a-Tensor-Slice-for-acceleration-ML-on-FPGA/README.md

 ## Overview
 - Objective: Design and evaluate a novel tensor slice for accelerating ML and DL on FPGA's
 - Technology Node: 32nm
-- Design Flow: RTL to GDSII using Synopsys EDA Tools (inclduing DFT and STA )
+- Design Flow: RTL to GDSII using Synopsys EDA Tools
 - Target Application: Matrix Multiplication - Addition/Subtraction - Transpose , CNN and Transformer Applications

 ## Introduction